-Michael studied engineering in Montreal and is retired from a 40-year career in the computer industry.
-He worked as a sales engineer, department manager, project manager and, most recently, as an information technology business writer.
+Michael studied engineering in Montreal and retired from a 40-year career in the computer industry.
+He worked as a sales engineer, department manager, health industry specialist and information technology business writer.

 Over the last 15 years he has volunteered in many areas.
 These include door-to-door fundraising, career counselling, several Board positions at a social service agency, and eight years as president of his condo corporation.

 He became an outdoors enthusiast through spending the full summer at a lakeside camp in his teens ending with becoming a camp counsellor and the sailing and water-skiing instructor.
-After moving to Toronto, he began spending weekends in Blue Mountains nearly twenty years ago.
-He joined the Blue Mountains Bruce Trail Club in 2001 where he is a trail captain and hike leader, and was publicity director.
-In 2015 Michael joined the BTC Risk Committee, and in 2017 he was elected President of the Blue Mountains Club.
+After moving to Toronto, he began spending weekends in Blue Mountains twenty years ago.
+He joined the Blue Mountains Bruce Trail Club in 2001 where he is a trail captain, land steward and hike leader, and served as President for three years.
+In 2015 Michael joined the BTC Risk Committee, and in 2017 he was first elected to the BTC Board of Directors.